lakshmibalan2004/AuraMind-Mental-Health-Portal/README.md

 ## Running the Application
 * 1. Initialize/Update the Database:
 If this is the first time or if you've made changes to the database models (User, MoodEntry, JournalEntry), initialize the database:
-# Ensure FLASK_APP=app.py is set in your environment or .env file
+* Note: Ensure FLASK_APP=app.py is set in your environment or .env file flask init-db
-flask init-db
 * 2.Start the Flask development server:
 python app.py